Electronic Money License in Europe

 • Proof of registered office in the jurisdiction where you’re seeking an EMI license

-• Documentation proving that your EMI meets the minimum capital requirement set by the regulatory authority
+• Proof that your EMI can satisfy the minimum capital requirement as stipulated by the regulatory authority

-While the step-by-step application process for obtaining an EMI license in Europe varies from one country to another, there are some general steps that you’ll most likely have to take in any European jurisdiction of your choice.
-Also, keep in mind that the application processing times also vary and can take anywhere between three months and nearly a year depending on such factors as the completeness of your application and the number of applications an authority has to process.
+Although the step-by-step process for applying for an EMI license in Europe differs from one European country to another, there are some general steps that you will most likely have to go through in any jurisdiction of your choice.
+Also, consider that the times of processing applications themselves also vary and can take everything from three months up to almost a year, depending on such factors as how complete your application is and how many applications an authority may be dealing with.

-• If your application is accepted as complete, the vetting process will start, and the authority may conduct an on-site inspection of your company’s facilities to ensure that it has the necessary controls and infrastructure in place to operate as an EMI
+• If your application is deemed complete, the vetting process will begin, and the authority may conduct an on-site inspection of the premises of your firm to check whether it has controls and infrastructure appropriate for it to operate as an EMI.

-• If the on-site inspection is completed successfully and all the legal requirements are met, the authority will grant an EMI license, allowing your company to commence e-money operations
+• If the on-site inspection is completed positively, and all the legal requirements are fulfilled, the authority will grant an EMI license for your company to start e-money operations.

 If you want your application to progress as quickly as possible and succeed in obtaining an EMI license, there are certain aspects you should certainly take into consideration:

-• Every piece of information you provide should be supported by strong evidence that can be validated by the regulator
+• Any information provided by you should be supported by strong evidence that could be verified by the regulator.

-• Have a thorough checklist of national eligibility requirements and make sure you tick such boxes as sufficient capital, segregation of customer funds, and physical presence
+• Have a detailed check-list of national requirements of eligibility and make sure that you can tick such boxes as sufficient capital, segregation of customer funds, and physical presence.

 If you wish to obtain an EMI license in Europe, our team here at Regulated United Europe will be delighted to support you in incorporating a company and applying for a license in a European jurisdiction that resonates with your business goals.
 Our dedicated specialists can also guide you through the acquisition of a ready-made company with an existing e-money institution license.
 With experienced lawyers, business development professionals, and financial accountants at your side, you will find the process of starting an electronic money business easy, seamless, and transparent.
 Contact us now to schedule a personalized e-money license consultation and set the stage for long-lasting success.